atmb4u/scopemate/tests/README.md

-# ScopeMate Tests
+# scopemate Tests

-This directory contains tests for the ScopeMate package.
+This directory contains tests for the scopemate package.
 The tests are organized by module and functionality.

 ## Test Structure